BrandonSk/xs_autostart/README.md

    - bs_autostart_group -> machine is not started
    - bs_autostart_timeout -> timeout is set to 0 (zero)
 - Order of machines within a group is arbitrary.
 If you want a fine control, please use separate group for each VM (and I recommend leaving some gaps for future VMs in-between)
+- There is a DRY RUN command line option for testing purposes, so you can see order in which VMs get started and what is the delay after.
+Just invoke the script with -d option (<code>xs_autostart.sh -d</code>)
 - Script outputs some info into log file -> /var/log/xs_autostart.log
    - you may change the location and file name at the very beginning of the script
    - log gets overwritten each time script is run